 SSDs provide a reliable solution for managing large amounts of data in the public sector securely.
 Download Now

-The 883 DCT SSD, designed to store massive amounts of data, supports capacities from 240 GB to 3.9 TB of storage and offers maximum read/write speeds of up to 560/520 MB/s.
 Its 2.5-inch form factor and SATA interface enables agencies to upgrade from legacy HDD storage without having to upgrade existing IT infrastructure.

 3. Software-defined storage

-There is increased adoption of software-defined storage (SDS), which enables agencies to manage storage on commodity x86 servers and is more cost-effective and easier to manage than monolithic storage area networks (SAN) and network attached storage (NAS) hardware.
+There is increased adoption of software-defined storage (SDS), which enables agencies to manage storage on commodity x86 servers and is more cost-effective and easier to manage than monolithic storage area networks (SAN) and network-attached storage (NAS) hardware.

 SDS disaggregates storage from on-premises hardware, such as SSDs on a cluster of x86 servers, and combines them into a unified pool of storage that can be centrally managed and provisioned through a single management tool.

 Vendors take different approaches to SDS.
 One increasingly popular solution among enterprises — including the public sector — is hyperconverged infrastructure (HCI) software, an integrated software stack that allows IT administrators to manage server, storage, networking and virtualization through a single interface.
 Other SDS vendors offer software that only manages storage.
-Some SDS solutions, including HDI, support a hybrid cloud approach, allowing agencies to manage storage on-premises and in the public cloud.
+Some SDS solutions, including HCI, support a hybrid cloud approach, allowing agencies to manage storage on-premises and in the public cloud.

 4. Edge computing

-Enterprises are increasingly adopting edge data centers, which are small or micro data centers that are located at the edge of the network and closer to users and devices.
+Enterprises are increasingly adopting edge data centers, which are small or micro data centers located at the edge of the network and closer to users and devices.
 Having computing power and storage at the edge enables agencies to process, analyze and store data where it’s generated, improving public sector efficiency.
 Edge computing also improves performance, reduces latency and lowers bandwidth costs, as agencies don’t have to move the data off-site to central data centers or the public cloud to process it.

 SSDs are a perfect solution for edge data centers because they enable faster application speeds.
-According to an Accenture report, 60 percent of federal IT leaders said the pandemic increased their agencies’ interest in adopting edge solutions to enable remote work.
+According to an Accenture report, 60% of federal IT leaders said the pandemic increased their agencies’ interest in adopting edge solutions to enable remote work.
 Other current use cases include the Federal Emergency Management Agency (FEMA) using edge computing for disaster response, and the U.S. Postal Service using edge computing in distribution centers to process packages efficiently.
 The U.S. Department of Agriculture is also using edge computing and the Internet of Things (IoT) to monitor and analyze farm conditions.

 5. Strong security

 Government agencies are under constant attack by hackers, so they must invest heavily in security to protect data.
-In fact, most cyber experts polled by the Washington Post recently said the U.S. is either just as vulnerable or more vulnerable to cyberattacks today compared to five years ago.
+In fact, most cyber experts polled by the Washington Post said the U.S. is either just as vulnerable or more vulnerable to cyberattacks today compared to five years ago.

-Samsung’s data center SSDs can help agencies protect data with hardware-based, full-disk encryption, which is more secure than software-based encryption available on HDDs.
+Samsung data center SSDs can help agencies protect data with hardware-based, full-disk encryption, which is more secure than software-based encryption available on HDDs.
 As the name implies, software-based encryption occurs in the software layer.
 Hackers who break into the system can intercept the data and might hack the encryption key.
 In contrast, hardware-based encryption uses its own processor and is isolated from the rest of the drives and resources on the machine.

 Further explore how SSDs can lower costs and downtime for government workers — and find out which SSD is best for your deployment with this assessment.